makinde/express-app-server/README.md

 ```

 Now running `npm start` will start an express server with the app exported in the `index.js` file in directory where the command is run.

+The index file can also return a promise for an app.
+This is useful when serving [`next.js` apps with a custom server](https://www.npmjs.com/package/next#custom-server-and-routing).

 ## Options